volab/IoT_EPS/_1_userDoc/source/variable.rst

 As this instance is declared in its own cpp file, it doesn't appear in the doxygen documentation.

-This clas store system status and managed them.
+This class stores system status and managed them.

-28 reference in 5 files
+28 references in 5 files

 cParam
 ====================================================================================================